frontendpatterns/frontendpatterns.dev/src/content/patterns/reduced-motion.md

 ---
 # Reduced Motion

-Respect user preferences for reduced animations and motion effects.

 ## Problem

 Without this pattern, the premise that respecting user preferences for reduced animations and motion effects falls apart, and small changes trigger cascading regressions.